andrewliu0612/CMU-15-213-Intro-to-Computer-Systems/README.md

     * Singly-linked list cannot free previous block in constant time
         * Fix: Doubly-linked list (head and footer)
         * Optimization:
-            * Allocated blocks doesn't need coalescing
+            * Allocated blocks doesn't need coalescing
             * We have extra bits to encode whether previous block is allocated
             * So, allocated blocks doesn't need footer
     * Implicit lists are not commonly used because of linear time.
 However, the concepts of splitting and coalescing are general to __all__ allcators